Decline of the Byzantine Empire: Latin Crusaders

 and instead of returning territory to Byzantium, the Crusaders established their own principalities, becoming a territorial rival to Byzantine interests in their own right.

 This was true already during the Third Crusade, which induced emperor Isaac II Angelos to make a secret alliance with Saladin to impede the progress of Frederick Barbarossa, but open conflict between Crusaders and Byzantium erupted in the Fourth Crusade, resulting in the Sack of Constantinople in 1204.
 Constantinople was now itself a Crusader state, known as the Latin Empire in historiography, but from the Greek perspective as Frankokratia or "rule of the Franks".
 Vestiges of imperial power were preserved in regional realms, the Nicaean Empire, Trebizond and Epirus.
-Much of the Nicaean Emperors' efforts now went into combating the Latins, and even after Constantinople was returned to Greek rule under the Palaiologoi in 1261, the Empire exerted much of its efforts into defeating its Latin neighbours, contributing to the eventual failure of the Crusades by 1291.
+Much of the Nicaean Emperors' efforts now went into combating the Latins, and even after Constantinople was returned to Byzantine rule under the Palaiologoi in 1261, the Empire exerted much of its efforts into defeating its Latin neighbours, contributing to the eventual failure of the Crusades by 1291.
+However, Crusaders themselves relocated to Byzantine territory by forcibly conquered Rhodes in 1310.

 Rise of the Seljuks and Ottomans

 No emperor after the Komnenian period was in a position to expel the Turks from Asia Minor, while the preoccupation of the Nicaean emperors with the attempt to recover Constantinople meant that resources were diverted away from Asia Minor and towards the west.
-The result was a weakening of the Byzantine defenses in the region, which, when combined with insufficient resources and incompetent leadership, led to the complete loss of all the empire's Asian territory to the Turks by 1338.
+The result was a weakening of the Byzantine defenses in the region, which, when combined with insufficient resources, alienating policy, and incompetent leadership, led to the complete loss of all the empire's Asian territory to the Turks by 1338.

 The disintegration of the Seljuk Turks led to the rise of the Ottoman Turks.
 Their first important leader was Osman I Bey, who attracted Ghazi warriors and carved out a domain in north-western Asia Minor.
 Attempts by the Byzantine Emperors to drive back the Ottomans were unsuccessful, and ceased in 1329 with the Battle of Pelekanon.
-Following a number of civil disputes in the Byzantine Empire, the Ottomans subjugated the Byzantines as vassals in the late 14th century and attempts to relieve this vassal status culminated in the Fall of Constantinople in 1453.
+Following a number of civil disputes in the Byzantine Empire, the Ottomans subjugated the Byzantines as vassal state in 1371 and attempts to relieve this vassal status culminated in the Fall of Constantinople in 1453.